marcosvital/teach-R-project/README.md

 If you like using or teaching R than you can help us!

 You should start by saying ["hello" here](https://github.com/marcosvital/teach-R-project/issues/1), and talking a little bit about yourself if you like - or you can mail me at marcosvital at gmail, and I'll be happy to chat about the project.
 We also have a Gitter room, [so we can chat there](https://gitter.im/teach-R-project/Lobby)!
 Next, take a look the [CONTRIBUTING file here](https://github.com/marcosvital/teach-R-project/blob/master/CONTRIBUTING.md) for some more details on what kind of help this project needs.
-Oh, you can also chek out the project Roadmap, it is being built [right here](https://github.com/marcosvital/teach-R-project/blob/master/ROADMAP.md) and it tells more about the project progress.
+Oh, you can also check out the project Roadmap, it is being built [right here](https://github.com/marcosvital/teach-R-project/blob/master/ROADMAP.md) and it tells more about the project progress.

 **Hey, even if you are not geting involved you can help** a lot just by spreading the word about the project, so others can join and help!
 [This link from Mozilla Pulse](https://www.mozillapulse.org/entry/238) is a nice way of sharing.
 Thanks!